 - Which numeric format is used for general purpose data?

 - Does the device support the AVSBus?

-The QUERY command allows a master or system host to ask a PMBus device about support for a specific command.
+The QUERY command allows a controller or system host to ask a PMBus device about support for a specific command.

 The QUERY command returns information such as: